Oz-art/tensorflow-framework-for-object-detection/README.md

 ### 1. Install TensorFlow-GPU 1.5 (skip this step if TensorFlow-GPU 1.5 is already installed)
 You can install the tensorFlow-GPU by following the instructions in [this YouTube Video by Mark Jay](https://www.youtube.com/watch?v=RplXYjxgZbw) or in [this tensorflow website](https://www.tensorflow.org/install/).

+If you want to use the tensorflow-GPU so you must install CUDA and cuDNN.
+You can choose and download the version you want [here](https://developer.nvidia.com/cuda-toolkit-archive) for CUDA and [here](https://developer.nvidia.com/rdp/cudnn-archive) for cuDNN.
+I recommand CUDA v9.0 and cuDNN v7.0, cause this version is compatible with the tensorflow-GPU 1.5.

 Make sure to install Anaconda with Python 3.6 as instructed in the video, because the Anaconda virtual environment will be used for this tutorial.

 ### 2. Set up TensorFlow Directory and Anaconda Virtual Environment